Lanugo: Anorexia Hair Growth Explained

 Long-term support may be necessary to prevent an eating disorder relapse.
 To help someone recover from anorexia, you can contact an eating disorder treatment center, such as Eating Recovery Center.
 When you reach out to our team, we will match you with the exact support you need.

 Lasting recovery from anorexia is possible.
-Call us at 866-622-5914 to learn more.
+If you need help, please fill out this form or call us at 866-622-5914 to learn more about your anorexia treatment options.

 Sources